adithyask0205/pcap/README.md

 ## Notes
 - All programs assume the input file is named `ftp.pcap` and is in the current directory.
 - Output CSV files will be overwritten if they already exist.
-- These programs are designed for educational purposes and may need adaptation for large or non-Ethernet PCAP files.